 The number of databases, email accounts and storage space is absolutely sufficient for all the offers we have looked at.
 You can therefore eliminate these criteria from your comparison.

 RAM and PHP memory limit as a useful criterion

 Besides the price, the only meaningful criterion in my list above is actually the PHP memory limit.
 You definitely need a 128MB PHP memory limit.
 For WooCommerce installations, the PHP memory limit should be 256 MB.
 This value describes the maximum usable memory per request to the server.
 The more plugins and the more extensive their memory consumption, the more the PHP memory limit needs to be adjusted upwards.
 But be careful: simply increasing the value doesn't give your site a clean bill of health and promise stability.

-Sensible criteria for comparison
+Useful criteria for a WordPress host comparison

 From our point of view, a WordPress hosting comparison should be carried out on the basis of the following aspects:

 - Price ($)